PhD Program Overview

 Concentration in Health and Public Policy Competencies

-Upon successful completion of the PhD concentration in Health and Public Policy, students will have mastered the following core competencies; specifically, students by the end of the program will have the ability to:
+Upon successful completion of the PhD concentration in Health and Public Policy, students will have mastered the following core competencies; specifically, by the end of the program students will have the ability to:

 - Critically compare and apply theories of the policy process to the study of public health problems.